 Bonnell's Fine Texas Cuisine

 Bonnell’s has won a lot of awards, and for good reason.
 Chef Jon Bonnell serves up “Texan Cuisine” with a twist.
-The Elk Mini Tacos and Venison Carpaccio are must trys!
+The Elk Mini Tacos and Venison Carpaccio are must tries!

 Joe T. Garcia’s

-A Fort Worth staple since 1935, dining at Joe T's is as much about about hanging out on the patio with margarita in hand as it is about the food.
+A Fort Worth staple since 1935, dining at Joe T's is as much about hanging out on the patio with a margarita as it is about the food.

 Paris Coffee Shop

-Serving up patrons in the Near Southside for over four decades, this unpretentious breakfast spot is known for serving breakfast dishes that taste like home: biscuits and gravy, crispy bacon and hearty omelets and pancakes to your hearts content.
+Serving up patrons in the Near Southside for four decades, this unpretentious diner serves breakfast dishes that taste like home.
+Biscuits and gravy, crispy bacon, hearty omelets and pancakes will satisfy to your heart's content.

 Expand Your Horizons

-Museums are abundant, but we have some of the best in the country.
+Museums are abundant in Fort Worth and we have some of the best in the country.
 Home to the only Michelangelo in the country and numerous special exhibitions, the Kimbell Art Museum does not disappoint.
 The Fort Worth Museum of Science and History has as many exhibits for adults as they do for children, along with a Planetarium and the OMNI IMAX Dome.
 The Amon Carter Museum of American Art was designed by the same architect as the Fort Worth Water Gardens and admission is free.
-The National Cowgirl Museum and Hall of Fame and the Modern Art Museum round out the area.
+The National Cowgirl Museum and Hall of Fame and the Modern Art Museum round out the area with unique and stunning collections.

 Bass Performance Hall

 The world-renowned Bass Performance Hall is the permanent home to the Fort Worth Symphony Orchestra, Texas Ballet Theater, Fort Worth Opera and the Van Cliburn International Piano Competition.
-Performances in the Hall run year-round while free, docent-led tours are offered select Saturdays at 10:30 a.m.
+Performances in the Hall run year-round while free, docent-led tours are offered on select Saturdays.

-Go Horned Frogs! at Texas Christian University Football Game
+Cheer for the Horned Frogs at a Texas Christian University Football Game

 As a part of the Big 12 Conference, TCU hosts some great collegiate sports.
 In Texas, football is king and catching a TCU football game is something truly enjoyed by Fort Worthians.
 Come out for the tailgate and make some friends, just be sure to wear purple!

-Located in the heart of downtown, this 35-block entertainment district is lined with cowgirl chic outfitters like Retro Cowboy, Earth Bones and Coyote Urban.
-Main stream shops include H&M, White House Black Market, Ann Taylor Loft and Francesca's.
+Located in the heart of downtown, this 35-block entertainment district is lined with cowgirl chic outfitters like Parts Unknown and Overland Sheepskin.
+Mainstream shops include H&M and Francesca's.

 The Shops at Clearfork